"M-m-mimes... nothing but mimes..."

 ) was French.

-Some Enemy Mime villains have Mime Powers
+Some Enemy Mime villains have Your Mime Makes It Real

-, such as the ability to erect an invisible wall or conjure an unheard gale-force wind which one must walk against.
+powers, such as the ability to erect an invisible wall or conjure an unheard gale-force wind which one must walk against.
 Others simply use gadgets to leech the world of sound and color, and hope and fluffy things right along with it.
 May or may not be affected by the "silence" condition

 when fought against.